| This article was included as a booklet

 Brussels World's Fair.
 He will be joined throughout the two-year

 Fair season by master guest carillonneurs from around the world.
+Renowned for his numerous musical accomplishments,

 Mr. Klein is an acknowledged pioneer of carillon music.
 He entertained